typedb/typedb/docs/pages/documentation/1-the-fundamentals/grakn-architecture.md

 As a developer, you can interact with the platform in one of several ways:

-* Load the GRAKN.AI components in a JVM process and use the Java APIs to manipulate the knowledge base, perform queries, kick off graph analytics jobs etc.
+* Load the GRAKN.AI components in a JVM process and use the Java APIs to manipulate the knowledge base, perform queries, kick off analytics jobs etc.
 * Visualize information through the Grakn visualiser, which is a GUI Shell.
 * Start a command line shell and run Graql queries in the terminal, including loading ontologies, rules and data.
 * Call the REST API to load data or navigate the knowledge base following [standard HAL practices](http://stateless.co/hal_specification.html).